arminnaami/telegraph/README.md

-Telegraph is a parser of script files for Telegraph, a visual novel game engine.
+Telegraph is a parser of script files for Titanic, a visual novel game engine.

 ---